Chhindwara: Higher education

 Raja Shankar Shah University, formerly known as Chhindwara University, is a state university in Chhindwara.
 It is the only state university in the Satpura region and provides degrees to most non-technical colleges in and around Chhindwara.
-Funded by the state government, the university has a residential campus and serves as an affiliating university for colleges of Four other districts.
+Funded by the state government, the university has a residential campus and serves as an affiliating university for colleges of four other districts.
 The institution affiliates the colleges of Chhindwara district and other neighbouring districts like Betul, Seoni and Balaghat.
-It is established in the year 2019 May by state Government.
+It was established in May 2019 by the state government.